Kazuya1234567/PdaNet-Ubuntu/README.md

 3. open pdanet and turn on "WIFI Direct Hotspot"
 4. now connect your ubuntu wifi to hotspot from pdanet
 5. open setting
-6. go to "network" , "poxy"
+6. go to "network" , "proxy"
 7. set to manual and setting HTTPS using ip from pdanet

-ALWAY CHANGE YOUR PROXY IF YOU WANT TO CONNECT AGAIN BECAUSE PDANET GENERATE NEW IP
+ALWAYS CHANGE YOUR PROXY IF YOU WANT TO CONNECT AGAIN BECAUSE PDANET GENERATE NEW IP